sigmonsays/dotbot/README.md

 # Configuration

+A configuration file is optional if automode is used.

 dotbot -c is used to provide what configuration to run.
 Multiple configuration files can be specified by passing -c with a file multiple times.